oysteijo/npy_array/README.md

 This tiny C library can read and write Numpy arrays files (`.npy`) into memory and keep it in a C structure.
 There is no matrix operations available, just reading and writing.
-There is not even methods to set and get elemets of the array.
+There is not even methods to set and get elements of the array.

 The idea is that you can use `cblas` or something similar for the matrix operations.
 I therefore have no intentions of adding such features.